Reduce waste Measures against waste

 Potential and measures for less waste:

-Despite measures, the amount of waste we produce has remained relatively constant in recent years: 0.55 kg per kg of product in 2015, 0.54 kg in 2019 and 2020, and 0.55 kg in 2021.
-The reason for this is that EVVA has been able to increase its production output since 2015, and the processing of products is becoming increasingly complex.
+Despite measures, the amount of waste we produce has remained relatively constant in recent years: 0.55 kg per kg of product in 2015, 0.54 kg in 2019, and 0.55 kg in 2021 and also 2022.
+The reason for this is that EVVA has been able to increase its production output since 2015 in most years, and the processing of products is becoming increasingly complex.
 The market is increasingly demanding high-security EVVA access systems that also have a greater variety of parts.
 However, the following measures have been and can continue to keep waste at the same level:

 • 200,000 fewer sheets of paper corresponds to approximately 1.5 tons of CO2, 50 tons of water, and 10,000 kWh of energy consumption per year (calculation sources: www.papiernetz.de/informationen/nachhaltigkeitsrechner/ and www.ezeep.com/de/co2-neutral-drucken/)